mozilla/pkipolicy/ccadb/policy.md

 ## 2. Contact Information ##

-CAs are required to provide the name, email address and an office-hours phone number of a Primary Point of Contact (POC), and at least one other POC, who may or may not be Primary.
+CAs are required to provide the following information for a Primary Point of Contact (POC), and at least one other POC, who may or may not be Primary:

+* Name
+* Email address
+* Office hours phone number

 CAs may optionally designate further POCs, supplying at least one contact method for each.
 CAs must also supply one or two non-personal contact email aliases which are more likely to continue working as personnel change; these are maintained as part of the CA’s organizational entry.

 All Primary POCs should be authorized to speak for and to bind the CA that they represent.
 At least one of the Primary POCs will hold a CA Community license;